devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 After logging in, you will land on the **Global Overview**, which aggregates data from all your active websites.
 You can view a specific website's dashboard by selecting it from the "Websites" list in the left-hand sidebar.

+### Sidebar Management

+**Collapsible Sidebar:**
+The dashboard sidebar can be collapsed to maximize your workspace:
+- Click the collapse button (←) in the sidebar header to toggle between full and collapsed view
+- In collapsed mode, only icons are visible with the sidebar narrowing to 70px
+- Hover tooltips help identify menu items when collapsed
+- Your preference is saved automatically in browser localStorage
+- On mobile devices (screens ≤992px), the sidebar always displays at full width when opened
+- The sidebar slides in from the left on mobile and can be dismissed by tapping outside

+**Mobile Behavior:**
+On smaller screens, the sidebar is hidden by default.
+Tap the hamburger menu icon to open it.

 ## The Dashboard View

 Whether on the Global Overview or a specific website's dashboard, the main view gives you an at-a-glance summary of performance.